-The goal of this proposed rulemaking is to remove barriers to improved care coordination and to promote efficient, valuedriven care.
-To this end, it is important that protected remuneration be used to facilitate the coordination and management of care for the target patient population.
+The goal of this proposed rulemaking is to remove barriers to improved care coordination and to promote efficient, value-driven care.
+To this end, it is important that protected remuneration be used to facilitate the coordination and management of care for the target barriers for beneficial care coordination and value-based arrangements.
+We are arrangements that would be unable to use this safe harbor were we to adopt interested in specific examples of patient population.
 We are proposing a recipient contribution requirement as a safeguard to help ensure that the use of any remuneration exchanged pursuant to this safe harbor would be for the coordination and management of the target patient population's care.

-Specifically, the proposed rule would condition safe harbor protection on the recipient's payment of at least 15 percent of the offeror's cost for the in-kind remuneration.
-This requirement is intended to mirror that set forth in the current electronic health records items and services safe harbor, 1001.952(y).
+Specifically, the proposed rule would condition safe harbor protection on the recipient's payment of at least 15 percent of the offeror's cost for the inkind remuneration.
+This requirement is intended to mirror that set forth in the current electronic health records items and services safe harbor, 1001.952(v).
 We are considering for the final rule, and solicit comments on, whether we should require a more specific methodology for determining value, such as either the fair market value of the remuneration to the recipient or the reasonable value of the remuneration to the recipient.
 If we were to require that parties assess the fair market value of the remuneration to the recipient in order to determine the required contribution amount(s), we would not require parties to obtain an independent fair market valuation.
 We are interested in feedback on whether the method for determining the contribution requirement should be different for services than for goods.

-We believe that requiring financial participation by a recipient should: increase the likelihood that the recipient actually would use the care coordination items and services, ensure that the remuneration is well-tailored to the recipient, and promote the recipient's vested interest in achieving the intended purpose of the value-based arrangement, namely, furthering the coordination and management of care of the target patient population.
+We believe that requiring financial participation by a recipient should: Increase the likelihood that the recipient actually would use the care coordination items and services, ensure that the remuneration is well-tailored to the recipient, and promote the recipient's vested interest in achieving the intended purpose of the value-based arrangement, namely, furthering the coordination and management of care of the target patient population.